Doing-it-All with Bounded Work and Communication: An Algorithm Optimized for Effort

 \begin{lemma} For any known $f<p$, algorithm \aDP\ can be instantiated so that its work is $\cO(t+p\log^2 p)$, with all processors halting in time $\cO\bigl(\frac{t+p}{p-f} + \log^2 p\bigr)$. \end{lemma}

 \begin{proof} We take an instantiation of the algorithm as provided by Lemma~\ref{lem:deterministic-work-f-chain-constrained-adversary}.
-The bound on work performance given in Theorem~\ref{thm:deterministic-permutations} applies.
-Next we consider the time performance.
+The bound on work given in Theorem~\ref{thm:deterministic-permutations} applies.
+Next we consider time complexity.
 The algorithm instantiation has the property that all key extended epochs in any execution against the $f$-chain-constrained adversary are productive.
 This lets us use Lemma~\ref{lem:from-productivity-to-time} that gives $\cO\bigl(\frac{t}{p-f} + \log^2 p\bigr)$ as the time spent by such an instantiation of algorithm \aDP{} during main extended epochs against the $f$-chain-constrained adversary.
 By Lemma~\ref{lem:approximation-by-f-chain-constrained adversary}, it takes $\cO\bigl(\frac{t}{p-f} + \log^2 p\bigr)$ time for this instantiation to complete the main epochs against the general $f$-bounded adversary.
-To estimate the number of closing rounds, we apply Lemma~\ref{lem:time-of-closing}.
+We use Lemma~\ref{lem:time-of-closing} to estimate the number of closing rounds.
 This contribution is obtained by adding $\cO(\log^2 p)$ to the amount obtained by substituting~$p$ for~$t$ in the estimate $\cO\bigl(\frac{t}{p-f} + \log^2 p\bigr)$ that we have obtained for the main rounds.
 These two contributions together make up $\cO\bigl(\frac{p}{p-f} + \log^2 p\bigr)$ closing rounds. \end{proof}

-The performance bounds of algorithm \aMDP\ can be obtained by resorting to the bounds already derived for algorithm \aDP.
-To this end, we apply the following \emph{scaling}.
-We substitute the number of chunks for the number of tasks and modify the time scale by extending the time of each by the time sufficient to perform one chunk.
+The complexity bounds of algorithm \aMDP\ can be obtained by resorting to the bounds already derived for algorithm \aDP.
+To this end we apply the following \emph{scaling}.
+We substitute the number of chunks for the number of tasks and modify the time scale by extending the time of each round by the time sufficient to perform one chunk.
 Observe first that the number of chunks is $\cO(t/\Delta_1)$ and a chunk is performed in~$\Delta_1$ rounds.
 This is used in the proof of the next lemma.

 \begin{lemma} Algorithm \aEP\ can be initialized with $T_1$ satisfying Equation~\eqref{eqn:T_1} so that all processors halt by round $T_1$ while executing \PartOne\, provided that the number of crashes in the execution is at most~$f_1$. \end{lemma}